Praeses/techinterview-reservation/README.md

     });
     module.exports.pool = pool;

-5) You will need to create a database schema named "seat_reservation".
+4) You will need to create a database schema named "seat_reservation".
 Upon running the website for the first time, it will create the necessary table in the schema.
-6) In the root directory, begin the application with "node app.js"
+5) In the root directory, begin the application with "node app.js"
+6) The application will run on http://localhost:8081

 Intructions for Nagivating Website